off-by-some/fynx/README.md

 **FynX** is a lightweight reactive state management library for Python that makes your data flow effortlessly.
 Inspired by [MobX](https://github.com/mobxjs/mobx) and similar [functional reactive programming](https://wiki.haskell.org/Functional_Reactive_Programming) frameworks, FynX transforms plain Python objects into reactive observables that update automatically.
 You define how your data relates—FynX handles the synchronization with zero boilerplate.

-Whether you're building interactive [Streamlit](https://streamlit.io/) dashboards or crafting data-driven UIs, this library ensures that all changes propagate smoothly, predictably, and elegantly throughout your application.
+Whether you're building interactive [Streamlit](https://streamlit.io/) dashboards or crafting reactive applications, this library ensures that all changes propagate smoothly, predictably, and elegantly throughout your application.
 When one value changes, everything that depends on it updates automatically.
 No manual wiring, no stale state, no hassle.

 ## Getting Started